One unit of credit equals four semester hours.

 This course prepares students to understand concepts and methods of social and behavioral sciences relevant to the assessment of public health and design of strategies and interventions at a population level.

 This course provides students an opportunity to demonstrate the practical knowledge and skills, acquired through their course of study, that are required for professional practice in public health.
 In addition to class sessions, each student participates in a 90-hour practicum with a faculty-approved preceptor and site.
-The practicum site will be a public health agency, such as a local or state public health agency, or a local, state, national or international nongovernmental agency or organization.
+This is an online course, but the practicum will be completed locally at a public health agency, such as a local or state public health agency, or a local, state, national or international nongovernmental agency or organization.

 This capstone experience requires students to synthesize and integrate knowledge acquired through coursework and practicum experiences.
 Many methods for demonstrating mastery of the body of public health knowledge and emerging leadership skills are possible, including a comprehensive examination, an applied practice project or a major paper, along with an application activity that demonstrates emerging leadership skills.